libriscv/docs/docs/godot_docs/design.md

 ## Thread unsafe

 Parallelism is possible, but make sure you are only calling into an instance from one thread at a time.
 The easiest way to avoid trouble is to have one instance per thread.
-Instances are tiny and share executable memory, which is sometimes the largest part of the programs.
+Instances are tiny and share all executable (and binary translation) memory, which is often the largest part of the programs.

 ## Passing is permitting

 If you pass an object to the VM, the VM will allow the sandboxed program to use it.
 Ordinarily, an object or node has to be retrieved using regular operations like `get_node()`.
 Many objects are also forbidden or out of reach.
 Passing an object as an argument to a function, will allow it to be used.

+Examples:

-Example: Passing a dictionary containing the OS singleton *DOES NOT* automatically give access to OS.
+- Passing a dictionary containing the OS singleton *DOES NOT* automatically give access to OS.
 Every item in the dictionary has to go through the restrictions filter.
 Only the dictionary itself is auto-permitted, as it was a *direct argument* to the function.
+- Passing an array containing trivial types will always give access to every element.
+Trivial types like integers, floats and strings do not need to pass any checks.